fooplugins/foogallery/README.txt

 Update now to get all the latest features, bug fixes and improvements!

 == Changelog ==

+= 1.7.6 =
+* Fix : fixed issues with paging introduced in 1.7.4
+* Fix : fixed conflicts with other lazy loading plugins
+* Update : FooGallery client side 1.2.3

 = 1.7.4 =
 * New : Major performance enhancements for all galleries